Which Of The Following Best Describes Managerial Ethics

 Managerial ethics can be defined as the study of moral principles and values that govern the actions and decisions of individuals in managerial positions.
 It addresses questions such as: What is the right thing to do in a given situation?
 How should managers balance the interests of various stakeholders?
 What responsibilities do managers have toward their employees, shareholders, customers, and the broader community?

 The scope of managerial ethics extends beyond simple rule-following.
-On the flip side, it involves developing a moral compass that guides behavior even when no specific rules exist or when rules conflict with each other.
+It involves developing a moral compass that guides behavior even when no specific rules exist or when rules conflict with each other.
 Ethical managers demonstrate integrity, honesty, fairness, and respect in all their professional interactions.

 Key Principles That Define Managerial Ethics